How to Read a GPX File: A Complete Guide

 Fix: Use a tool to simplify the track.
 The Douglas-Peucker algorithm removes redundant points while preserving the route's shape.
 Most GPX editors offer a "simplify" or "reduce points" option.

-Too Few Track Points
+Too Few Track Points (Straight Lines)

 Corrupt or Malformed XML